zextras/tech-doc/source/carbonio/_admin/auth.rst

 :ref:`administration tasks <auth_zxauth-admins>`, which require
-privileged access and are mostly carried out from the CLI, and :ref:`everyday’s task <auth-user>`, which can be carried out from the Web GUI by both administrators and users, respectively.
+privileged access and are mostly carried out from the CLI, and :ref:`everyday’s task <auth-user>`, which can be carried out from the Web GUI by both administrators and users.

+..
+   respectively.
 Finally, the :ref:`list of all CLI commands
    <auth_zxauth-cli>` is given as a reference, with link to each command.

 .. _auth_supported_authentication_methods: